rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

     print("-", f)
 ```
 <br>
-The Number of selected features is (only!): 6
+The Number of selected features is (only!): 4

 These are:
+- belt_accel_mag_range
+- pitch_forearm_min
 - roll_belt_range
-- pitch_forearm_min
-- pitch_belt_range
-- magnet_arm_x
-- belt_accel_mag_range
-- roll_forearm_max
+- arm_mag_mag_range

 Importantly, this was found in just a few seconds!

 We've successfully run CFS on the 'training' set, the smaller set of data provided to us by the HAR team.
 In reality, using their full dataset, the HAR team would find 17 features using CFS, which is in the likely range of features that LinearSCV+RFECV might find if it completed successfully when prioritising discrimination over speed as we initially tried.

-The 6 features here are the top subset in the feature space, and we can compare these with the 54 we found using LinearSVC+RFECV.
+The 4 features here are the top subset in the feature space, and we can compare these with the 54 we found using LinearSVC+RFECV.
 Again, vector summaries of the sensor data are showing as features predicting movement class.
-Five features are vector summaries (a min, a max, and a few ranges), and one is on the level of the original sensor data (the magnetometer for the arm, in the sideways direction).
+All four features are vector summaries (a minimum, and three ranges), and none are on the level of the original sensor channels.

-Let's build a model data set using our top 6 features...
+Let's build our model train and test data set using our top 4 features...
 <br>
 ```python